Azure-Samples/openai-end-to-end-baseline/README.md

 - Create the project zip package
 - Upload the zip file to your storage account from compute that is in or connected to the workload's virtual network.

-For this deployment guide, you'll be using your your jump box (or VPN-connected workstation) to simulate part of that process.
+For this deployment guide, you'll continue using your your jump box (or VPN-connected workstation) to simulate part of that process.

 1. Download the web UI from a PowerShell terminal.